Bortelhütte

 For all hikes:

-• Use only marked hiking trails and observe all signs and instructions—for your own safety, to protect grazing animals, and to avoid disturbing wildlife.
+• Use only marked hiking trails and observe all signs and instructions—for your own safety, to protect grazing animals, and not to disturb the peace of wildlife.

 • Close gates after passing through.